Ballard High School

 Finished Mural displayed at Ballard High School across from the library.

 Ballard HS students were inspired to create a mural that embraces and celebrates diversity within our school.
 The mural came about from conversations that started during BHS Race and Equity meetings during the 2018-19 school year.
 Students expressed that one way to create a welcoming environment is through art on our school walls.
 Students suggested that a mural project could celebrate and honor the diverse community at Ballard High School.
+From this initial idea the project progressed, and students and staff then proposed a grant request to the PTSA to obtain the needed funding.
+With funding in place, Urban Artworks was contracted to work with students by providing a collaborating artist, Mari Shibuya to facilitate the design and creation of the mural.

 In mid-August of 2019 students met with Mari to start planning the mural.
 Through the expert facilitation of Mari students arrived at the final design to include representation and celebration from many cultures.
 The mural was painted over 4 days in a massive group effort that included students, teachers, Urban Artworks artists, and community members.
+The hope for the mural is that it inspires curiosity and celebration of the rich cultural history of our community.
+View the completed mural on the 2nd floor at the top of the stairwell across from the BHS Library.

 Great message and beautiful images featured throughout and it even features a Beaver alum (Silme Domingo)!